 Housing affordability, employment opportunities and household income all influence decisions that couples make about when to partner and/or marry and when to have children.

-Individuals and families can be grouped into sub-populations characterised by gender, ethnicity or disability, for example.
+Individuals and families can be grouped into sub-populations.
+For example, by gender, ethnicity or disability.

 Sub-populations may differ in their needs when it comes to social and economic participation.